sofblocks/sofblocks.github.io/_posts/blog/2022-11-05-sophos-azuread-sso.md

 ![upload-image]({{ "/assets/imgs/notes/tick.png" | relative_url }})

-Logout and you will now see SSO is now enabled on the log on screen.
+Logout of the application and SSO is now enabled on the log on screen.

 ![upload-image]({{ "/assets/imgs/notes/logon.png" | relative_url }})